Table Mountain (Butte County, California): Spring wildflowers

 Table Mountain is most famous for its vast array of wildflowers, which bloom during spring time.
 The bloom usually lasts from the last two weeks of March, to the first two weeks of April.
 The flower bloom is the most popular attraction on Table Mountain.
 During the time of the bloom, people come from all over Northern California to see the wildflowers, and tourism is at its highest.
-There are even photo taking tours offered one weekend, but this changes every year.
+There are even photo-taking tours offered one weekend, but this changes every year.
 These tours are usually announced in the local paper and news.

 There are several species of flowers that bloom during this period.
 The most common are lupine, frying-pan poppy, and goldfields.
-The flowers are protected by the California Department of Fish and Wildlife, so picking them is illegal, but visitors are allowed to look and even touch the flowers, as long they are not damaged.
+The flowers are protected by the California Department of Fish and Wildlife, so picking them is illegal, but visitors are allowed to look and even touch the flowers, as long as they are not damaged.
 Because the area has few trails, stepping on the flowers may be hard to avoid in some areas.
-It is advised that visitors are careful while trekking, so the delicate flowers are not damaged.
+It is advised that visitors are careful while trekking so the delicate flowers are not damaged.
 The best flowers are usually found in the area between Fern and Phantom Falls.